SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/purchase_order.md

 ## Result

-You have created a new purchase order with the material which has checklist classification.
+You have created a new purchase order with the material WORKSHOP.
 With the creation of the purchase order you are now ready to create the **Goods Delivery Check** application.

 ## Further reading / Reference Links
 - [Classification Reuse UI Component ](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/f48e215134d542109811123fe95a66af/c52fb722478b4d888f0e36c11a9ad1a7.html)